 Plus many more which I find hard to take notes

-The list was astounding!
+!
 Gosh do I really need all these things.
 And I hardly peep into the freezer most of the time.

 Apart from these, I normally have ingredients handy near the kitchen.
 Those includes the things that are used everyday.
 Maybe I will have to replace some of it.